• Skip to primary navigation

 How many potatoes do you get per plant?

-Depending on the type of potatoes you’ve planted it can vary.
-Typical yields for potatoes are 5-6 large potatoes per plant with a few smaller size potatoes.
+Depending on the type of potatoes you’ve planted, the amount of potatoes you get can vary.
+Typical yields for potatoes are 5-6 large potatoes per plant with a few smaller potatoes.

 yellow potatoes on the ground after harvesting with a shovel underneath of them.